volkbay/alarm_clock/README.md

 # alarm_clock
 This is a hobby project to be embedded in a microcontroller, a simple alarm clock which can play different tunes and configured with an LCD screen and buttons.
+The code is in plain C language, depending on the [AVR Library](https://www.nongnu.org/avr-libc/).

 ## Components
 The following components are the basic kinds, so I did not specify any model/brand:

 - An ATMega8 Microcontroller (or anything compatible, ATTinys would do)
+- An MCU programmer (in my case USBAspv2)
 - 3v DC Power
 - A Buzzer
 - An LED